pzel/testdouble-test-wiki/Bank-OCR-Kata-in-Cucumber.md

 (Training exercise)

-We're going to use [Cucumber](http://cukes.info) to test-drive the famous [Bank OCR kata](http://www.codingdojo.org/cgi-bin/index.pl?KataBankOCR).
+We're going to use [Cucumber](http://cukes.info) to test-drive the famous [[Bank OCR kata]].
 We chose Cucumber, because Gherkin is a great fit for embedding large, unwieldy blocks of text like the ASCII representations of each number.

 * Documentation for [cucumber-jvm](https://cucumber.io/docs/reference/jvm)